Fuiste/cmd-funk/README.md

-# Command Funk
+# `cmd-funk`

-A command line framework without training wheels.
+A map-based composable command line framework.

-## Why use Command Funk?
+## Why use `cmd-funk`?

+- **Composable:** Every command line tool has different requirements.
+Insofar as it is useful, `cmd-funk` provides the tools to create your tools in whatever way you see fit.
-- **Functional:** To the extent that it is reasonable, Command Funk doesn't explocitly track state.
+- **Functional:** To the extent that it's reasonable, `cmd-funk` doesn't explocitly track state.
 There's no classes, minimal initialization, as little overhead as possible.
-- **Modern:** Command Funk is written in Typescript and takes advantage of `async/await`, so no outdated access patterns!
+- **Modern:** `cmd-funk` is written in Typescript and takes advantage of `async/await`, so no outdated access patterns!

 ## Installation